-Rumored to be among the esteemed list of European castles to inspire Walt Disney’s fairy tale Cinderella Castle, the Alcázar of Segovia is undoubtedly Spain’s most famous castle.
+Segovia’s alcázar is undoubtedly Spain’s most famous castle.
+Did you know it is rumored to be among the esteemed list of European castles to inspire Walt Disney’s fairy tale Cinderella Castle?

 Interestingly, this is one of the few castles in Spain that has never been taken by enemy forces.
-So at this point in time, the alcázar is currently undefeated.
+So technically, the alcázar is currently undefeated.

 If you make your way around to the north west of the castle, you can find Mirador de la Pradera de San Marcos.
 You will see the ship-like shape of the castle if you look hard enough.

 An alcázar is a Moorish castle or fortress built in Spain or Portugal during Muslim rule.